unifhy-org/unifhy/docs/_doc_src/users/tutorial.rst

 .. important::

-   To run this tutorial, you need to install the framework and the relevant science components to be used (here Artemis and RFM).
+   To run this tutorial, you need to install the framework and the relevant science components to be used (here Artemis, RFM and LTLS).
 To do so, run the following commands:

    .. code-block:: console